oceanprotocol/pdr-backend/READMEs/localpredictoor-localnet.md

 Here, we build models on-the-fly, ie dynamic models.
 It's "approach3".

 Whereas approach2 has model development in a different repo, approach3 has it inside this repo.
 Accordingly, this flow has two top-level steps:
-1. Develop & backteest models
+1. Develop & backtest models
 2. Run bot in Predictoor context

 Let's go through each in turn.

-** 1. Develop & backtest model**
+**Approach3 - Step 1: Develop & backtest models**

-Here, we develop & backtest the model in a setup optimized for rapid iterations (independent of Barge and Predictoor bots).
+Here, we develop & backtest the model.
+The setup is optimized for rapid iterations, by being independent of Barge and Predictoor bots.

 In work console:
 ```console